NSHipster/articles/2018-12-10-character-viewer.md

 Character Viewer offers a look into our collective linguistic and cultural heritage as encoded into the Unicode Standard.
-Etchings made thousands of years ago, by
+Etchings made thousands of years ago by
 Phoenician merchants and
 Qin dynasty bureaucrats and
 Ancient Egyptian priests and
 Lycian school children ---
-they're preserved here digitally, just waiting to be discovered.
+they're all preserved here digitally, just waiting to be discovered.

 _Seriously, how amazing is that?_